 South Carolina State Tax Guide for Retirees

-- Up to $10,000 of most retirement income types is exempt for people age 65 or older.
+- Up to $10,000 of most retirement income types is exempt for people 65 or older.

-- Retirees ages 65 and older can tax deduct $30,000 from military retirement plans.
+- Retirees 65 and older can tax deduct $30,000 from military retirement plans.
 Under 65 is $17,500.
-The $10,000 retirement income exclusion does not apply to military retirement pay that has been excluded from taxable compensation.
-The exemption may be claimed by both spouses.
+The $10,000 retirement income exclusion does not apply to military retirement pay excluded from taxable compensation.
+Both spouses may claim the exemption.

 - The statewide sales tax ranges from 6% to 7.47%.